107 - SURAH AL MA'UN

 112.2 “Allah, the samad / only recourse to turn to (that you rely upon),”

-112.3 “He does not yalid / produce (manifest as in creating other than Him), nor was He yulad / produced (manifested as in created pysically and mentally by others),”
+112.3 “He does not yalid / gives birth (manfest, produce), nor was He yulad / product of a birth (manifested or produced as in created pysically or mentally by others),”

 112.4 “And there is no-thing for Him kufuwan / an equivalent, ahadu/ oneness that encompass His realties.”